Bullfy-Sui/bullz-app/contracts/SMART_CONTRACTS_DOCUMENTATION.md

     - `fees: &mut fee_collector::Fees` — Mutable reference to fee collector.
     - `payment: Coin<SUI>` — Payment for squad creation.
     - `name: String` — Name of the squad.
+    - `players: vector<String>` — List of players for the squad.
     - `ctx: &mut TxContext` — Transaction context.
-  - Description: Creates a new squad with the given name and an empty players vector.
+  - Description: Creates a new squad with the given name and players.
+Squad is immutable after creation.
 Requires payment of 1 SUI.

-- **update_squad**
-  - Parameters:
-    - `registry: &mut SquadRegistry` — Mutable reference to the squad registry.
-    - `squad_id: u64` — ID of the squad to update.
-    - `name: String` — New name for the squad.
-    - `players: vector<String>` — New list of players (can be empty).
-    - `ctx: &mut TxContext` — Transaction context.
-  - Description: Updates an existing squad's name and players.
-Only the squad owner can update.
-Players vector can be empty.

 - **delete_squad**
   - Parameters: